Do you cook dinner every night? If you do, you know it can be a grind.

 [For healthy dinner ideas that apply to all families, read Healthy Dinner Ideas for Busy Athletes]

 As my large family has been shrinking with kids enrolled in college and not living with me full-time, I’ve felt more ambivalence about all the tasks involved in cooking for a much smaller crew.
-I still wonder about what to cook for dinner, even though my family members at the table are shrinking!
+I still look for easy dinner ideas, even though my family members at the table are shrinking!

 But I know my happiness — and your happiness — as the family cook is essential to doing a good job.Your happiness as the family cook is directly tied to doing a good job at feeding your family. #feedingkids #nourishandnurture #healthyeating Click To Tweet